-Digitalizing Core Business Processes — Part 1 of 3 — True Transformation is more than Digitization
+Digitalizing Core Business Processes: True Transformation Is More than Digitization

 Our research in the State of the Industry report identified Digitalizing Core Organizational Processes as currently the most important of the 4 practice areas for organizations relative to achieving their Digital Transformation goals, and so our objective in this Industry Watch was to probe more deeply into how organizations view process automation and to determine whether the reality of their current efforts is enough to achieve true Digital Transformation.

 Our research leads to these three core findings:

 - True Digital Transformation requires more than just digitizing back end processes.

 - Many organizations have yet to do the very basic work of process automation, putting them at a severe disadvantage in their efforts to embrace Digital Transformation.
 Despite the relative maturity of many core process improvement technologies, there is still a significant market opportunity here for solution providers, although this kind of basic process standardization should not be confused with true Digital Transformation.